Salmandabbakuti/super-jwt/README.md

 # License

 This package is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.